stmllr/stmllr.net/_posts/2015-02-24-customizing-preview-widgets-in-the-typo3-page-module.md

     And the content element has a custom field "name" of type "text" And the content element has a custom field "portrait" of type "image"

-  Scenario: Show the name and the portrait of the content element "person" in the page module
+  Scenario: Show name + portrait of the content element "person" in the page module
     Given a page "staff" was added to the pagetree
     And a content element "CEO" of type "person" was added to "staff" And the name "John Doe" was added to the field "name" of "CEO"